learn-co-curriculum/dsc-combining-dataframes-pandas-lab/README.md

 ## Introduction

-In this lab, we'll gain practice combining DataFrames through concatenation.
-We'll also learn to read in tables from a database and store them in separate tables, as well as how to execute various types of joins to selectively combine the information stored in the tables!
+In this lab, you'll gain practice combining DataFrames through concatenation.
+You'll also learn to read in tables from a Database and store them in separate tables, as well as how to execute various types of joins to selectively combine the information stored in the tables!

-## Objectives:
+## Objectives

-You will be able to:
-* Understand and explain when to use DataFrame joins and merges
-* Be able to use pd.merge when combining DataFrames based on column values
+* Concatenate multiple DataFrames together into a single DataFrame
-* Understand, explain and use a range of DataFrame merge types: outer, inner, left and right
+* Understand and execute the various types of joins (inner, outer, left, and right joins)
-* Use pd.concat() to stack DataFrames

 ## Getting Started

-We'll start with a quick section to help us gain practice with concatenating datasets using `pd.concat()`.
+You'll start with a quick section to gain practice with concatenating datasets using `pd.concat()`.

 ### Concatenating DataFrames